 Heat exhaustion is less severe condition associated with prolonged exposure to high heat.
 It’s characterized by the body’s loss of electrolytes.
 In cases of heat exhaustion, a worker will perspire his or her electrolytes, resulting a rapid pulse, excessive sweating, muscle weakness, vomiting, and lethargy.

-Tips For Staying Cool In The Summer Heat:
+Tips For Staying Cool Outside In The Summer Heat:

 - Wear clothes made of light, breathable fabrics.